xristlxcv/VR_bowling/README.md

 # Details
 A VR game in unity with VRTK SDK.

-If you don't have a HTC VIVE or OCULUS headset you can play with emulator which the VRTK SDK offer.
+If you don't have a HTC VIVE or OCULUS headset you can play with emulator which the VRTK SDK offers.

 For those who have VR headset(HTC VIVE) should install "STEAM VR PLUGIN" SDK  via unity assets